NikhilAshodariya/JavaScript_Numpy/README.md

 ]
 ```

-**Note** : ElementMultiply is not a matrix mulitply instead it multiplies element by element.
+**Note** : The function `ElementMultiply` is not a matrix multiply instead it multiplies element by element.
+The `add` and `subtract` functions provides functionality similar to Numpy of Python

 ## Logarithm